microsoft/vscode-docs/docs/containers/app-service.md

 - [Azure Extensions](/docs/azure/extensions.md) - The VS Code Marketplace has hundreds of extensions for Azure and the cloud.
 - [Deploying to Azure](/docs/azure/deployment.md) - Learn step-by-step how to deploy your application to Azure.
-- [Working with MongoDB](/docs/azure/mongodb.md) - Create, manage and query MongoDB databases from within VS Code.
+- [Working with MongoDB](/docs/azure/mongodb.md) - Create, manage, and query MongoDB databases from within VS Code.